 I should mention before I go too much further the foyer that guests first walk through upon entering the attraction.
 A faux fireplace sits at one end, while portraits of famous scientists line the walls.
 If one stops to listen, the portraits come alive (similar to the portraits in The Wizarding World of Harry Potter at Universal Studios) and engage in a lively discussion with each other about the discoveries which made them famous.
 Though it wasn’t the first time I’d seen a set-up like this, I found it genuinely entertaining nonetheless.

-(If you’d like some recommendations of better institutions to visit, check out my reviews of The Whiteside Museum of Natural History, Dinosaur Valley State Park, the Texas Through Time museum, and the Heard Natural Science Museum.
-I should also get around to writing about my visit to the Origins Exhibit at the Perot Museum eventually, so stay tuned!)
+(If you’d like some recommendations of better institutions to visit within driving distance of the ICR facility, check out my reviews of The Whiteside Museum of Natural History, Dinosaur Valley State Park, the Texas Through Time museum, the Heard Natural Science Museum, the Mayborn Museum, and the aforementioned SWAU Dinosaur Science Museum.)